Gary Ewer

 • are pitched centrally in a singer's range, with higher notes reserved for more emotional moments.

-a narrative (story)
+a narrative (a story)

 • use mainly stepwise motion, with leaps at more emotional moments.